tadekplecinski/scoreboard/README.md

 - **Update Score**: Update the score of an ongoing match.
 - **Finish Match**: Mark a match as finished and remove it from the active match list.
 - **Match Sorting**: Get a sorted list of matches based on total score or start time.
+- **Formatted Summary**: Retrieve a formatted summary of matches as strings, sorted by total score and start time.
 - **Input Validation**: Prevents the starting of a match with the same teams, and ensures scores cannot be negative.

 ## Table of Contents